sbb-design-systems/digital.sbb.ch/src/en/accessibility/introduction/about-accessibility/about-accessibility.md

 ## Why accessibility?
 Accessibility belongs as standard in good product design.
 Usability and User Experience are closely related topics and it has been shown that accessible solutions offer advantages to all users.{.lead}

 In addition, SBB is legally obliged to make available all travel-related information in an accessible way.
-This is stipulated at national level by the <sbb-link variant="inline" type="button" href="https://de.wikipedia.org/wiki/Behindertengleichstellungsgesetz">Law on Equal Rights for Persons with Disabilities</sbb-link> (BehiG).
-Also, in its  <sbb-link variant="inline" type="button" href="https://company.sbb.ch/en/the-company/responsibility-society-environment/sustainability/commitment-sustainability.html">Sustainability Strategy</sbb-link>, SBB has itself committed to completely accessible digital channels.{.lead}
+This is stipulated at national level by the <sbb-link variant="inline" type="button" target="_blank" href="https://de.wikipedia.org/wiki/Behindertengleichstellungsgesetz">Law on Equal Rights for Persons with Disabilities</sbb-link> (BehiG).
+Also, in its  <sbb-link variant="inline" type="button" target="_blank" href="https://company.sbb.ch/en/the-company/responsibility-society-environment/sustainability/commitment-sustainability.html">Sustainability Strategy</sbb-link>, SBB has itself committed to completely accessible digital channels.{.lead}

 SBB products apply the standards of the Web Content Accessibility Guidelines  <sbb-link variant="inline" type="button" href="https://www.w3.org/TR/WCAG21">WCAG 2.1</sbb-link> for Level AA.{.lead}

 ## Who is accessibility for?
 Accessibility is important for all users.
 Almost everyone experiences at least one type of disability in the course of their life, whether permanent, temporary or in certain situations.
 For example, a person with impaired vision relies on good contrast.
 Optimum contrast settings are also helpful after eye operations for temporary sight problems.
 And people who can see well also benefit, for example when they wish to read content on their phones outdoors in bright sunlight.{.lead}

-According to the Federal Statistical Office, around <sbb-link variant="inline" type="button" href="https://www.bfs.admin.ch/bfs/en/home/statistics/economic-social-situation-population/equality-people-disabilities/disabilities.html">21% of the population</sbb-link> live with some form of disability.{.lead}
+According to the Federal Statistical Office, around <sbb-link variant="inline" type="button" target="_blank" href="https://www.bfs.admin.ch/bfs/en/home/statistics/economic-social-situation-population/equality-people-disabilities/disabilities.html">21% of the population</sbb-link> live with some form of disability.{.lead}

 Below is an overview of the measures that are particularly helpful for people with different disabilities.{.lead}